-There are people all around us who quietly go about their business, arriving on time, carefully doing the right thing day after day, with little fuss or bother.
-These bosses, co-workers, employees, family members and friends don’t usually expect much attention, and they often get less than that.
+There are people all around us who quietly go about their business and in life, arriving on time, carefully doing the right thing day after day, with little fuss or bother.
+These bosses, co-workers, employees, family members, and friends don’t usually expect much attention, and they often get less than that.

 As time went on, he continued to be his usual affable self, but our Wise friend began to notice that her husband seemed to no longer want to attend work or family gatherings or celebrations, and he didn’t seem to take as much pride in the time he spent making his company a better place.

 Sadly, there’s no happy ending to this story.
-Good people go about their business at work and home day after day, and, too often, those are the people we take advantage of the most.
+Good people go about their business and in life at work and home day after day, and, too often, those are the people we take advantage of the most.

-Take a moment today to notice someone who always gets things done without a fuss — appreciate their kindness and be a little kinder yourself.
+Take a moment today to notice someone who always gets things done without a fuss —,understand the Importance of Appreciation In The Workplace and appreciate their kindness and be a little kinder yourself.
 If you’re a business owner, look around for those employees who always do more than their fair share.
 Are you appreciating them or piling more work on?